Families and Children

 It takes a Unitarian Universalist Village to raise a Unitarian Universalist Child.

 During a Child Dedication, the congregation pledges to partner with and support parents and families in the religious upbringing of the child.
 Child Dedications take place during Sunday worship services twice a year.
-During the 2020-2021 church year, Child Dedication Rituals will be held on December 6 and June 13.
 Infants and children of members and those on the path to membership at Unitarian Universalist Church of Bloomington-Normal may be dedicated.

-Before the day of the Child Dedication, your family will meet with Rev. Rebecca and Terina.
-They will discuss the meaning and details of the ritual with you and will take some time to get to know you and your child better.
+Before the day of the Child Dedication, your family will meet with Rev. Rebecca and Terina to discuss the meaning and details of the ritual with you.

-If your family would like to participate in the Child Dedication, please contact Terina Carter, Director of Lifespan Religious Education, at 309.828.0235 or [email protected].
+If your family would like to participate in the Child Dedication, please contact Terina Carter, Director of Religious Exploration, at 309.828.0235 or [email protected].

 Whether we wish it so or not, our children are religious, spiritual beings.
 From within their own magical selves they know feelings, intuitions, and impulses.
 From the people, stories, songs, and media of their environs they hear religious words and messages and see religious symbols and images.
 From the experiences of their daily living they encounter religious events.